mnguye95/personal-blog/src/posts/local-seo-guide.md

 ## 1. Create a Website

-I had some clients who ran businesses without a website.
-I let them know there's money left on the table.
+I had some clients who ran their business without a website, and I let them know there's money on the table.

-After launching their sites and growing them over a year or two, they had to hire a call center to keep up with demand.
+After 12 months into their website, they had to hire a call center to keep up with demand.

 A well-designed, fast website is like a digital storefront residing on Google Street.

-But this checklist won't show you how to create an effective website.
-I'll save that topic for another post.
+I won't show you how to do that for now, but I'll save that topic for another post.

-But if you want to play around with a website builder, I personally use [Bluehost](https://bluehost.com/) for my clients.
+If you really want to play around with a website builder, I personally use [Bluehost](https://bluehost.com/) for my clients.

 ## 2. Create Social Media Accounts

 In 2022, there are more than 4 billion people on social media, [according to Statista](https://www.statista.com/statistics/278414/number-of-worldwide-social-network-users/),

+If you're against using social media, shift how you view these platforms.

 Most people have smartphones nowadays, spending most of their time on Facebook, Instagram, Reddit, and more.

-If you're against using social media, shift how you view these platforms.

-Ask yourself.
-How is there any value participating in social media?
+So... is there any value participating in social media?

-Of course there is. __*FREE TRAFFIC.*__ Well, free of money, not time.
+__*TRAFFIC.*__

-*"Well, I don't have time to manage and create content to attract people."*
+*"Well, I don't have time to manage and create content to drive traffic."*

 And that's okay.
-As long as our social media accounts have our logo, name, address, phone, and website link, we're fine.
+As long as your social media accounts have your logo, name, address, phone, and website link, we're fine.

 Here are some platforms you can set up an account:
 ```